 Do proposals need to address the whole issue or can they focus on single aspects?

 Any proposal that helps to find a solution, whether directly or indirectly, will be considered.
 Please note that the selection criteria include the relative significance of the problem targeted, the sustainability of the proposed innovation and the estimated social impact of the proposed solution.

 What are the submission deadlines?

-The deadline for proposals for the fifth EIB Institute Social Innovation Tournament is 15 March 2016, 23:59 CET.
+The deadline for proposals for the sixth EIB Institute Social Innovation Tournament is 1 March 2017, 23:59 CET.
 The online application form is available here.